17860421876/RPA-YOLO/README.md

 </div>

 ## Result of experiment
-The experiments conducted verified the contribution of the receptive field coordinate attention convolution mechanism (RFCAConv), C2f-SCConv coupling model, EMA attention mechanism and feature enhancement tool (Albu) to improve the performance of strawberry detection at different maturity stages.
+The experiment verified the contributions of the efficient multi-scale receptive field attention convolution mechanism (RFEMAConv), the C2f-PFEDBB coupling model, and the AFGCA attention mechanism to improving the performance of dense crowd detection in complex scenarios.

 ### Ablation experiments in GWS dataset
 <div align="center">